chronicleprotocol/documentation/docs/hackathons/eth-global-bangkok-hackathon.md

 Make sure to include the following in your project submission:

     1. A public demo URL to your deployed project that judges can test.
-    2. A short video that demonstrates your submission (approximately 2-3 minutes).
+    2. A short video that demonstrates your submission (approximately 2-3 minutes)
     3. A public GitHub repository with the code.
     4. Complete the [Builder Feedback Form](https://forms.gle/SvcS5FsRDjDd5crA7).